Medium-dependent interface: Automatic MDI-X

-Auto MDI-X (aka "auto crossover") automatically detects the required cable connection type and configures the connection appropriately, removing the need for crossover cables to interconnect switches or connect PCs peer-to-peer.
+A twisted-pair Ethernet port with automatic MDI-X, or auto MDI-X or auto-crossover, automatically detects the required configuration, MDI or MDI-X, eliminating the need for crossover cables to interconnect switches or to connect network nodes peer-to-peer.
 As long as it is enabled on either end of a link, either type of cable can be used.
-For auto MDI-X to operate correctly, the data rate on the interface and duplex setting must be set to "auto".
+For auto MDI-X to operate correctly, the data rate and duplex setting on the interface must be set to auto.
 Auto MDI-X was developed by Hewlett-Packard engineers Daniel Joseph Dove and Bruce W. Melvin.

-A pseudo-random number generator decides whether or not a network port will attach its transmitter, or its receiver to each of the twisted pairs used to auto-negotiate the link.
+A pseudo-random–number generator determines whether a network port will start in MDI or MDI-X configuration to begin auto-negotiating the link.

-When two auto MDI-X ports are connected together, which is normal for modern products, the algorithm resolution time is typically < 500 ms. However, a ~1.4 second asynchronous timer is used to resolve the extremely rare case (with a probability of less than 1 in 5×1021) of a loop where each end keeps switching.
+When two auto–MDI-X ports are connected together, which is normal for modern products, the algorithm resolution time is typically < 500 ms. However, a ~1.4 second asynchronous timer is used to resolve the extremely rare case (with a probability of less than 1 in 5×1021) of a loop in which each end keeps switching.

-Subsequently, Dove promoted auto MDI-X within the 1000BASE-T standard and also developed patented algorithms for "forced mode auto MDI-X" which allow a link to be automatically established even if the port does not auto-negotiate.
-This may or may not be implemented on a given device, so occasionally a crossover cable may still be necessary when connecting auto MDI-X to MDI-X (hub or switch), especially when autonegotiation is deactivated.
+Subsequently, Dove promoted auto MDI-X within the 1000BASE-T standard and also developed patented algorithms for forced-mode auto MDI-X which allow a link to be automatically established even if the port does not auto-negotiate.
+This may or may not be implemented on a given device, so occasionally a crossover cable may still be necessary when connecting an auto-MDI-X to an MDI-X (hub or switch) port, especially when autonegotiation is deactivated.

 Newer routers, hubs and switches (including some 10/100, and all 1-gigabit or 10-gigabit devices in practice) use auto MDI-X for 10/100 Mbit connections to automatically switch to the proper configuration once a cable is connected.

 Gigabit and faster Ethernet links over twisted pair cable use all four cable pairs for simultaneous transmission in both directions.
 For this reason, there are no dedicated transmit and receive pairs, and consequently, crossover cables are never required for 1000BASE-T communication.
-The physical medium attachment sublayer (PMA) provides identification of each pair and usually continues to work over crossover cables as well, even if the pairs are unusually swapped, crossed, or if the polarity of a pair is unexpectedly inverted.
+The physical medium attachment sublayer (PMA) provides identification of each pair and usually works over crossover cables as well, and even if the pairs are unusually swapped, or if the polarity of a pair is unexpectedly inverted.